ItaMus90/Pig-Game/README.md

 -> After that, it's the next player's turn.
 -> The first player to reach 100 points on Global score wins the game

+Updating Game Rules:
+1.A Player loose his Entire score when he rolls tow 6 in row.
+After that, it's the next player's turn.

+New Faeture To Game:
+1.Player can Change set the winning score in index.html (they can change the predefined score of 100)

+2.Another dice add to game, now you have 2 dices now.
+The Player loose when one of them is a 1.